lanmaster53/pyscripter-er/README.md

 ## Usage

+1. Watch [this video](https://www.youtube.com/watch?v=U41D_d4JQLs&feature=youtu.be&t=1693) (from the linked time stamp) to get a basic understanding of the Python Scripter module.
-1. Configure Burp Extender's Python Environment to use Jython 2.7.1.
+2. Configure Burp Extender's Python Environment to use Jython 2.7.1.
-2. Place `pyscripterer.py` in the path configured for Burp Extender's Python Environment.
+3. Place `pyscripterer.py` in the path configured for Burp Extender's Python Environment.
-3. Manually install the modified Python Scripter extension (included in this repo).
+4. Manually install the modified Python Scripter extension (included in this repo).
     * The custom extension provides access to macros from within the script.
 Everything but the methods that require macros will work using the original Python Scripter extension.
-4. Paste the following script into the "Script" tab.
+5. Paste the following script into the "Script" tab.

 ```
 from pyscripterer import BaseScript as Script